PythonPredictions/cobra/docs/source/tutorial.rst

 -----------------

 Once the predictors are properly prepared, we can start building a predictive model, which boils down to selecting the right predictors from the dataset to train a model on.
 As a dataset typically contains many predictors, we can first perform a univariate preselection to rule out any predictor with little to no predictive power.

+This preselection is based on an AUC threshold of a univariate model on the train and selection datasets.
+As the AUC just calculates the quality of a ranking, all monotonous transformations of a given ranking (i.e. transformations that do not alter the ranking itself) will lead to the same AUC.
+Hence, pushing a categorical variable (incl. a binned continuous variable) through a logistic regression will produce exactly the same ranking as using target encoding, as it will produce the exact same output: a ranking of the categories on the training/selection set.
+Therefore, no univariate model is trained here as the target encoded train and selection data is used as predicted scores to compute the AUC with against the target.

 .. code-block:: python